SAP/wdio-qmate-service/README.md

 ## Getting started

-To use `wdio-vyper-service` in your project:
+To use `wdio-qmate-service` in your project:

 **Step 1:** Install WDIO and initialize project (if your repo is empty and you want to create tests from scratch):